Computerized Placement Test (CPT)

 - What is the purpose of the test?

-The purpose of the Computerized Placement Test (ACCUPLACER) is to determine current skill levels in Reading, Sentence Skills, Mathematics and Science.
+The purpose of the Computerized Placement Test (ACCUPLACER) is to determine current skill levels in Reading, Sentence Skills and Mathematics.
 Scores for these tests are intended for use in placement decisions.
 Since the CPTs provide information about your skill accomplishment, it is important that you take your time and do your best.
 Specific minimum scores are needed for the following programs:

 - Allied Health (Nursing, Dental Assisting, Surgical Technology, Physical Therapy Assistant)

 - Do I have to come to the college to take the CPT?

 No. If you prefer to take the CPT in your hometown, that can be done.
 You will need to have your test supervised by an appropriate proctor.
 For more information on how to take your CPT in a remote location, click here.